hiltmon/hiltmon.github.io/content/blog/my-mac-indie-writing-workflow/index.md

 ### Article Review: Marked

 One of the best ways to review your writing is to send it to an editor.
 But since I do not have one of those hanging around, I find it best to look at it in another form.
 I guess I become typo and grammar blind after a while in the same tool, plus I really do like to see the balance and flow of the article in its finished form.

 {{< figure src="images/indie-writing-5.jpg" width=712 height=343 >}}

-For that, there is none better than [Brett Terpstra’s][44] [Marked][marked] app.
+For that, there is none better than [Brett Terpstra's][44] [Marked][marked] app.
 Best of all, it works with both [Scrivener][scrivener] and [Byword][byword] brilliantly.
 I have [Marked][marked] open on the right of my screen with [Scrivener][scrivener] or [Byword][byword] on the left.
 As soon as I make changes in the document, [Marked][marked] updates and displays it as it would appear on the blog.
-Not only that, it scrolls to the latest change to I don’t need to hunt to get back to my review position after correcting.
+Not only that, it scrolls to the latest change to I don't need to hunt to get back to my review position after correcting.

 I am also starting to use [Marked][marked] for more than just blog post previews, such as creating documents on [letterhead][53].